 Last month I had the chance to spend a few days in Nxai Pan.
-February is one of my favourite times to visit as the summer rains bring a flush of nutrient rich grasses which drive one of the biggest migrations in Botswana.
+February is one of my favourite times to visit as the summer rains bring a flush of nutrient-rich grasses, driving one of the biggest migrations in Botswana.

 I hope you enjoy the pics and look forward to seeing you in Botswana sometime soon.